How can video marketing boost sales?

-Overview: in this video marketing case study we found ourselves working for a European public contract in the field we know best: that of video strategy using a smartphone.
+Overview: in this video marketing case study I found myself working for a European public contract in the field I know best: that of video strategy using a smartphone.

-Approach: We lined up project objectives, training modules, expected outcomes, key performance indicators, support and assistance.
+Approach: I lined up project objectives, training modules, expected outcomes, key performance indicators, support and assistance.

 Result: to be seen 🙂